tomasmck/digitalventures/README.md

 # BCG Digital Ventures
 ## Date Calculator

+A node.js command line application that will calculate the number of full days that have passed between two dates.

+Partial days are not included, this means that the start and end date specified will not be included in the calculation.

 ### Installation
 Clone the repo locally and run the following in the root directory:
 ```js